Do I Have to Use My CPAP Humidifier?

 By the mid-1990s, humidifying chambers were redesigned to be heated.
 This created moist, warm vapor that could move through the tubing and successfully enter the airway at a safe and comfortable level.

-This improved application of humidity made CPAP more appealing.
+This improved humidification made CPAP more appealing.
 Patients were more likely to stick to their therapy.
 Today’s CPAP machines now include humidification as a standard feature.

 Does CPAP humidification have negative side effects?